-Your exam will be based on information you have learned in RE since year 7 - your entire KS3 journey.
-This means that you will have to revise information from BOTH year 7 and year 8 as well as year 9.
+Your exam will be based on information you have learned in RE since year 7 - your entire KS3 journey so far.
+This means that you will have to revise information from BOTH year 7 and year 8.
 Your exam will be based on the following skills:

 - 1. Recall what facts and key information do you remember = /20 marks - 2.
 Literacy you will have to identify key words AND define key words = /20 marks - 3.
-Knowledge and understanding a short extended writing worth 5 marks where you will have to describe a topic you have studied using the PEE structure = /5 marks - 4.
-Evaluation and analysis a longer extended writing worth 15 marks where you will have to explain different viewpoints towards a topic and evaluate how weak or strong you think the arguments are = /15 marks
+Evaluation and analysis a longer extended writing worth 15 marks where you will have have to explain different viewpoints towards a topic and evaluate how weak or strong you think the arguments are = /15 marks

-The total paper will be out of /60 marks
+The total paper will be out of /55 marks